 - Flanks are the area between ribcage and hipbone.

 - It is usually very difficult to lose fat in this area (and even more difficult to get rid of hanging skin).

 - You may be eligible for a subsidy from Medicare and your Private Health Fund if you meet the strict criteria.

-- Yes, you will have scars after the tummy tuck surgery.
+- Yes, you will have scars after surgery.

-- However, surgeons ensure that they can be hidden under a swimsuit.
-Over time, these scars will be reduced if you follow the post-operative instructions carefully.
+- Over time, these scars will likely fade, if you follow the post-operative instructions carefully.